IgniteUI/help-topics/topics/02_Controls/igCategoryChart/05_Axes/00_CategoryChart_Configuring_Axis_Gap_And_Overlap.md

 Negative value (up to -1): the categories are pushed away from each other producing a gap between themselves.

-Positive value (up to 1): the categories are overlaping each other.
+Positive value (up to 1): the categories are overlapping each other.
 Value of 1 directs the chart to render categories on top of each other.

 For the example, `xAxisOverlap` of 0.5 is a half of the available space is used to draw categories overlapping each other:<br>
 ![](images/categorychart-axis-overlap-00.png)